Construction Networking Event in UAE | Technology ConFex

 Success stories: Operational digital twins only!
 Tangible examples & results

 Tired of theoretical digital twin frameworks?
-We searched the globe to shed light on tangible digital twins in practice from representing design data for better stakeholder engagement & marketing, to feeding in site data for progress monitoring and reducing carbon/cost in project handover and building operations
+We searched the globe to shed light on tangible digital twins in practice from representing design data for better stakeholder engagement & marketing, to feeding in site data for progress monitoring and reducing carbon/cost in project handover and building operations.

 Success story: Construction monitoring, cycle time and carbon reduction

-Roger Wahl, CIO, Innovo
+Roger Wahl, Chief Technology Officer, Innovo

 Morning networking break